 Push your change again to Gerrit for review

-After this change a new patch set is created for the change.
-The new patch set has again to pass the code review.
-Submit the change again to apply it to your Git repository.
-For more problems with Gerrit see Section 10, “Typical problems in working with Gerrit”.
+This creates a new patch set for the change.
+The new patch set has to pass the code review again.
+Submit the new patch set change to merge it into the master branch.

-You get this error message if you try to release a commit in Gerrit to the Git repository and the change would result in a non-fastword merge.
-The Gerrit service is typically configured with the setting to allow only fast-forward merges.
+You get this error message if you try to submit a commit in Gerrit to the Git repository and the change would result in a non-fast forward merge.
+The Gerrit service is sometimes configured with the setting to allow only fast-forward merges.
 The default submit type in Gerrit is "Merge if necessary".

-This is the case if the pushed commit is not based on current tip of the remote branch, e.g., origin/master if you aim to merge your change into this branch..
+This is the case if the pushed commit is not based on the current tip of the remote branch, e.g., origin/master if you aim to merge your change into this branch..
 This problem is depicted in the following graphic.

 The solution is to rebase your commit onto